zvifadzomatsenazingoni/Poverty-project/README.md

 WQ5: The total number of households per cluster which are the richest.

-WQ1Prop: The percentage of household per cluster wicth are ultra-poor.
+WQ1Prop: The percentage of household per cluster which are ultra-poor.

 PovertyWQ4: The total number of households per cluster which are not ultra-poor.